whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/05-laser-cutting-fabrication/05-13-laser-cut-3d-print-and-assemble-project-version-1-assignment.md

 2. Then use a combination of friction fit, glue, and fasteners to assemble your laser cut project.
 3. Remove any excess glue.
 4. Sand any remaining rough edges.
-5. Apply wood finish or paint as desired
-   - (wax, a weak, non durable, but easy to apply finish is available in the Fab Studios)
-   - (Danish Oil, a more durable wipe on finish is available from your instructor)
-   - (water based Polyurethane is available at the store)
-   - (acrylic paint works well on wood)
-6. Bring completed project to class.
+5. Bring project to class.

 ## Using Acrylic